genomicsclass/leanpub/manuscript/distance.md

 ## Introduction

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/distance.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/highdim/distance.Rmd).

 Many of the analyses we perform with high-dimensional data relate directly or indirectly to distance.
 For instance, many clustering and machine learning techniques rely on being able to define distance using features or predictors.
 The concept of distance can be generalized from physical distance; for example, we cluster animals into groups.
 When we do this, we put animals that are "close" in the same group: